tilobaaa/QuadHealth/README.md

 ### 🔍 Homepage & Search (Non-functional)
 - Clean and user-friendly homepage design
-- Static search bar for future implementation
+- Search bar for checking service providers around your designated area.
 - Displays the patient's dashboard with the doctor and the upcoming appointments.
 And also a to-do list.

 ### ⚙️ Tech Stack